 Electives (Complete options one, two, or three below - See your academic advisor to select the best options to achieve your academic objectives or to consider multiple degrees.)

-- BUS AS Transfer Major courses not included above (See pages 83 to 84 for specific course selections.) - General Education Distribution Courses (See pages 144 to 145 for specific course selections.) - 3.
-Other Electives (Generally do not transfer) For example: BUS 140 Entrepreneurship; BUS 151 Principles of Marketing; BUS 201 Principles of Management; ACC 199 Accounting Co-op (maximum 3 hours).
-These lead to a Business Skills Degree.
+- 1. BUS AS Transfer Major courses not included above (See pages 83 to 84 for specific course selections.) - 2.
+General Education Distribution Courses (See pages 140 to 141 for specific course selections.)

-Total Elective Credit Hours 12 Total Credit Hours for the Degree 64
+Total Credit Hours for the Degree